andrewsuadnya/YouTube-Live-Chat-Sentiment-Analysis/README.md

-# 📱YouTube Live Chat Sentiment Analysis (Real-Time Big Data Pipeline)
+# 📱 YouTube Live Chat Sentiment Analysis (Real-Time Big Data Pipeline)

 A real-time system for ingesting, processing, and analyzing YouTube live chat comments using Big Data technologies.
 Built with **Apache Kafka**, **Apache Spark Structured Streaming**, **Elasticsearch**, and **Kibana**, this system performs sentiment analysis using **VADER** and **TextBlob**, and visualizes results on a live dashboard built with **React** and **Socket.IO**.